antoinepryy/TDA602-web-application-security/README.md

 ![Fuzzing a website](assets/wfuzz.png)

-Once the script injectied in our src folder, we can see that it appeared into our directory :
+We can then perform SQL injection on each directory we found.
+Once the script tries to inject the payload in `css` folder, we can see that it appeared into our directory :

 ![Webshell file located in css folder](assets/webshell-file.png)